 Your eyes may also start feeling itchy and irritated.
 OK, these could also be symptoms for other eye infections, so you need to rule them out first.
-However, if you only experience these symptoms during winter, well, you have dry air.
+If you only experience these symptoms during winter, well, you have dry air.

 Get a humidifier for winter running so that you can inject some moisture into the room.
 That should help your skin and your eyes.

 Dry air is bad for the lips.
 It sucks the moisture out of them, leaving them chapped and feeling dry all the time.
-They may even develop painful cracks.
+They could develop painful cracks.

 One of the tell-tale signs of low humidity indoors is cracking or peeling paint.
 However, this may not happen on the first, second or even third winter seasons.